Getting Help For Postpartum Depression – It’s Not Always Easy

-I was reading through some old posts and ended up lingering on The Dark Side of Motherhood (When PPD Takes Over).
+I was reading through some old posts and ended up lingering on The Dark Side of Motherhood (A Personal PPD Story.
 The period of postpartum depression was such a profound and dark time of my life.
-It lingered much longer than I care to admit (nearly 2 years post partum) and let itself be known the second time around as well.
+In fact, it was so dark, that I don’t even recall most of it correctly.
+My mind created a story around that period, and that story does not fully match reality.
+It lingered much longer than I care to admit (nearly 2 years post partum), and let itself be known the second time around as well.

 And I know that any mother affected by postpartum depression does not come out completely unscathed even if she gets help.

 New research has been coming out surrounding postpartum depression.
 Some researchers are starting to recognize that anger is often present in postpartum depression and anxiety.
 And it’s about time.